CongducPham/PEPR_AgriFutur/Gateway/README.md

 **The SD card image has already everything installed.
 Manual installation procedure is provided for information only.**

-The customized gateway distribution consists in a pre-configured Raspberry Pi WaziGate ready to receive data from 1 capacitive SEN0308 sensor device and 1 Watermark water tension sensor device.
-The starter-kit will be shipped with only one version of the soil humidity device (either capacitive SEN0308 or Watermark water tension sensor).
+By default, the customized gateway distribution consists in a pre-configured Raspberry Pi gateway ready to receive data from 1 capacitive SEN0308 sensor device and 1 Watermark water tension sensor device.
+This configuration is referred to as the `starter-kit`configuration.
+This configuration and the `starter-kit` term comes from the initial [PRIMA INTEL-IRRIS project](http://intel-irris.eu) in which we developed the building blocks for the Generic Sensor Platform.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/INTEL-IRRIS-wazigate-default-dashboard.png" width="700">